driscoll/cuecat/README.md

 # CueCat helper scripts

-I (still) have a [CueCat](https://en.wikipedia.org/wiki/CueCat) scanner.
-I (still) have lots of books.
-I (still) want to use a cute cat scanner to catalog the books.
+I have a [CueCat](https://en.wikipedia.org/wiki/CueCat) scanner.
+I have lots of books.
+I want to use a cute cat scanner to catalog the books.

 Yes, there are numerous barcode scanners for sale that are probably better/cheaper than the CueCat but are they shaped like a cat?
-No.
+No!

 So, here we are.
 This repo is about making practical use of an impractical device from 23 years ago.
 Meow.